CMMC Level 2 Certification Checklist

 - Enforce periodic credential updates (e.g., changing passwords every 90 days) and when specific events like breaches or suspicious activity occur.

-Incident Response
+Incident response

-- Implement capabilities to prepare, detect and analyse, contain, eradicate, and recover from incidents.
+- Implement capabilities to prepare, detect, and analyse, contain, eradicate, and recover from incidents.

-- Track and document systems security incidents
+- Track and document system security incidents

-- Regularly test the incident respose capability.
+- Regularly test the incident response capability.

 - Provide incident response training to system users.